divio/divio-cloud-docs/reference/configuration-settings-file.rst

 ..
-If this file moves, ensure that the redirect at divio.com/docs/settings is amended appropriately.
+This section is referred to (as https://docs.divio.com/en/latest/how-to/configure-settings.html) from
+    within the settings.py file provided by standard Aldryn Django projects.
+Do not change this reference.

 ..  _settings.py:

 The ``settings.py`` file
 ========================

-Divio Cloud Django projects that use our addons framework are shipped with a ``settings.py`` file that hooks into the framework.
+Divio Django projects that use our addons framework are shipped with a ``settings.py`` file that hooks into the framework.
 The framework allows addon applications to configure their own settings programmatically.

 At first sight, this ``settings.py`` file may seem unusual, but in fact it behaves as a standard Django settings module.

 ``INSTALLED_ADDONS``
 ----------------------